aniray2908/ML-foundations-rebuild/interpretability/README.md

 - Model interpretability is understood as a structural component of ML systems.
 - Global and local explanations are clearly distinguished.
 - Feature attribution methods are understood conceptually and experimentally.
+- Functional relationships learned by models can be visualized and interpreted.
 - Limitations of interpretability techniques are recognized.
-- Practitioners can analyze and communicate model behavior responsibly.

 Interpretability is treated as a critical component of **trustworthy machine learning**, not merely a visualization tool.